Skip to content

 Specialists hold the line.
 The surveyor judges the system.

-It earns the upper floors by synthesis — architecture, maturity and compliance folded into one reproducible number.
-And it's honest about the bottom one: at the line and the pull request it defers to the specialists.
+At the line and the pull request Watchdog defers to the specialists.
 It reads their output and places it in the system picture; it never replaces a deep SAST engine or your live IDE lint.

 Why it earns that altitude